strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 You can set the diagnostic data level used by monitored devices either with the Update Readiness deployment script or by policy (by using Group Policy or Mobile Device Management).

 The basic functionality of Update Readiness will work at the Basic diagnostic data level, however you won't get usage or health data for your updated devices without enabling the Enhanced level.
 This means you won't get information about health regressions on updated devices.
 So it is best to enable the Enhanced diagnostic data level, at least on devices running Windows 10, version 1709 (or later) where the Enhanced diagnostic data setting can be paired with "limited enhanced" data level (see [Windows 10 enhanced diagnostic data events and fields used by Windows Analytics](https://docs.microsoft.com/windows/privacy/enhanced-diagnostic-data-windows-analytics-events-and-fields)).
 For more information, see [Windows Analytics and privacy](https://docs.microsoft.com/windows/deployment/update/windows-analytics-privacy).
+{DO WE NEED TO ADDRESS PRIVACY ISSUES IN SOME WAY ANALOGOUS TO THE WA PRIVACY TOPIC?}

 ## Enroll a few pilot devices